jonreid/provable-refactorings/recipes/core-6/extract-function/swift.md

 };
 ```

-## 8. Convert lambda to function
+## 8. Convert closure to function

 * If `this` is captured, use 8A.
 * If `this` is not captured, use 8B.

 ### 8A.
-Convert `this`-bound lambda to member function
+Convert `this`-bound closure to member function

-1. Cut the lambda statement and paste it outside the current function.
+1. Cut the closure statement and paste it outside the current function.
 2. Remove `= [this]`.
 3. Mark the new method as `const`.
 4. Copy the signature line.